Understanding Terms and Conditions of Employment

 Q. Why do we need them?

 Terms and Conditions of Employment provide clarity for both parties.
 They protect each party if the other defaults and both parties are required to adhere to what the agreement states.
-Quite often apart from at the start of employment they are only referred to when something goes wrong.
+Quite often apart from at the start of employment they are only referred to for clarity or when something goes wrong.

 It is important they are well drafted for each individual.
 Terms and Conditions of Employment can be different depending upon the seniority of the person and the nature of the role.